 It is common for a combination of options to be used for menopause treatment or the treatment of other hormone imbalances.

 Pellet therapy has been available in the United States since 1939.
-It is a sustainable delivery method for bioidentical hormone therapy and is an ideal hormone imbalance treatment that helps balance body chemistry and restores health and vitality in women suffering the symptoms of hormonal imbalances.
-The effect the pellets have is nearly identical to the way hormones are naturally produced in healthy 30-something year-old women.
+It is a sustainable delivery method for bio-identical hormone therapy and is an ideal hormone imbalance treatment that helps balance body chemistry and restores health and vitality in women suffering the symptoms of hormonal imbalances.
+The effect that the pellets have is nearly identical to the way hormones are naturally produced in healthy 30-something year-old women.

 The long-lasting pellets make this form of hormone replacement therapy especially easy and convenient.
 You only need to meet with your BodyLogicMD-affiliated anti-aging practitioner every three to five months for an easy insertion.
 During the simple in-office procedure, the tiny pellets are inserted into the upper hip or buttock area.
 The small incision site requires just a small bandage.
 Pellets, which can contain bio-identical estrogen or testosterone, react to the needs of your body by secreting additional hormones just as your body naturally would during periods of stress or exercise.

 Many patients notice a difference very quickly.
 However, it can take up to two weeks for the full effect to be felt, and results can last up to six months.
 Your practitioner will closely monitor your progress to ensure that you sustain proper hormone levels and to determine the timing for subsequent pellet insertions.

 Regardless of your menopause treatment methods, you can rest assured that your practitioner will help you find relief from the uncomfortable symptoms and chronic health issues caused by your hormonal imbalance.